arnavgautam/TreeHacks2015/HOLs/HOL-ConnectingApplications/HOL.md

 - Configure a SQL Server Virtual Machine
 - Connect a sample Web application with SQL Server using a public endpoint
-- Deploy the sample Web application to a Cloud App in Windows Azure
+- Deploy the sample Web application to a Cloud App in Microsoft Azure

 <a name="Prerequisites"></a>
 ### Prerequisites ###